alexandrebobkov/ESP-Nodes/ESP-IDF_Robot/tutorial/docs/source/overview.rst

         int motor4_rpm_pwm;
     };

-On the receiver device, the PWM values for the DC motors are updated using the following function:
+On the transmitter`` device, the PWM values for the DC motors are send to the receover using the following function:

 .. code-block:: c